dmitriz/git-collaboration-strategies/README.md

 - Just delete your forked repository and fork it again!

-So yes, the usual warnings and disclaimers apply, you can lose any work in that deleted repository, but really the same rules about backups (that you've doing already, have you?) and such apply pretty much to any work you do anywhere...
+So yes, the usual warnings and disclaimers apply, you can lose any work in that deleted repository, but really the same rules about backups (that you've doing already, have you?) apply to any work you do and store anywhere...

 ### Clone your forked repository to your machine(s)